einhornwolle/getting-started-with-picamera/worksheet.md

-# Getting started with picamera
+# Fange jetzt mit der Raspberry Pi Kamera

 The camera module is a great accessory for the Raspberry Pi, allowing users to take still pictures and record video in full HD.